CompOmics/compomics.github.io/mascotdatfile/_posts/2015-10-12-releasenotes.md

 *Starting from MascotDatfile version 3.0, all subsequent versions of the library are listed here.*

+### 3.4.32 (12 October 2015)
+ * Removed the peptide map from the IdfileReader to speed up the processing.
+ * Updated utilities to version 4.0.0.

 ### 3.4.31 (27 August 2015)

  * Updated utilities to version 4.0.0.